d12frosted/elpa-mirror/nongnu/annotate-readme.txt

   The actual visuals of this "pop-up" can be different depending of your system's setup (see [this pull request] for a couple of examples.

+  Moreover if `annotate-use-echo-area' and `annotate-print-annotation-under-cursor' value *both* non null, placing the cursor over an annotated text region will print the annotation's text in the minibuffer prefixed by the value of customizable variable `annotate-print-annotation-under-cursor-prefix'.

   Another alternative way to show annotations is provided by the
   command: `annotate-summary-of-file-from-current-pos'.